2026 Aichi-Nagoya Asian Games: Complete Ticket Buying Guide for International Visitors

 📌 Per-Account Purchase Limits

 Each Supporter ID account may purchase a maximum of 12 tickets per transaction for regular events, and 6 tickets for the Opening and Closing Ceremonies.
-If your group needs more tickets than the limit allows, have each person register their own Supporter ID and purchase separately.
+If your group needs more tickets than the limit allows, have each person register their own account and purchase separately.

 Nagoya is one of the most accessible Asian Games host cities for travelers from across Asia.
 Chubu Centrair International Airport is well-connected by direct flights, and the city’s public transport makes navigating venues straightforward.